 - Did I mention that this dessert is NO BAKE?

-- You can make it in individual jars or glasses or cups, perfectly portioned for a crowd or gathering, which makes them very portable too.
+- You can make it in individual jars or glasses or cups, perfectly portioned for a crowd or gathering (just like this fudgy chocolate cake in a jar), which makes them very portable too.

 - 6 portions in 8 oz cups

 - or 8 portions in 6 oz cups